curi/fi/docs/_posts/2020-08-16-thought-backlog.md

   - pre-emptive reaction to avoid discussion and put on mental backlog

 - learning and error rate
+  - doing time limited challenges increases error rate but can be useful for learning quickly
+    - what's going on here?
+  - the more I learn the more intuitive it is to me that [*powering-up*](https://www.elliottemple.com/essays/life-overreaching-correcting-error) is a priority.

 - analysing lies application - uncertainty, self-eval